Using the HTTP Server View

 Throughput is the total wire size divided by the receive.

-The computed averages area shows the average throughput (calculated globally), and a pie chart breaking down the fetch time into DNS lookup, connect, wait, SSL negotiation, and receive times.
+When no agents are selected or multiple agents are selected, the computed averages area of the map shows the average throughput (calculated globally), and a pie chart breaking down the fetch time into DNS lookup, connect, wait, SSL negotiation, and receive times.
 If you hover over a component of the pie chart, individual component timing is displayed.

 In addition to the throughput and the fetch time, the wire size - which is the total size of the object in the wire - is also shown.